clojure/tools.namespace/README.md

 run it again:

     user=> (refresh)
+    :reloading (com.example.app com.example.app-test)
+    :ok

 Based on file modification timestamps and the graph of dependencies, the `refresh` function will reload *only* the namespaces that have changed, in dependency order.
 But first, it will *unload* the namespaces that changed to clear out any old definitions.

-This is subtle, and quite unlike `(require ... :reload)`.
+This is quite unlike `(require ... :reload)`.
 Calling `refresh` will *blow away your old code*.
 Sometimes this is helpful: it can catch trivial mistakes like deleting a function that another piece of code depends on.
 But sometimes it hurts when you have built-up application state stored in a Var that got deleted by `refresh`.

 This brings us to the next section: